2025–26 Dartmouth Big Green men's ice hockey season

-The 2025–26 Dartmouth Big Green Men's ice hockey season will be the 119th season of play for the program and the 64th in ECAC Hockey.
-The Big Green will represent Dartmouth College in the 2025–26 NCAA Division I men's ice hockey season, play their home games at the Thompson Arena and be coached by Reid Cashman in his 5th season.
+The 2025–26 Dartmouth Big Green Men's ice hockey season was the 119th season of play for the program and the 64th in ECAC Hockey.
+The Big Green represented Dartmouth College in the 2025–26 NCAA Division I men's ice hockey season, played their home games at the Thompson Arena and were coached by Reid Cashman in his fifth season.